-- Remain cautious.
-The 2009 H1N1 influenza pandemic demonstrated typical pandemic influenza behaviour in all southern hemisphere countries - 2. - 3. - Remain cautious.
+- 1. Remain cautious.
 The 2009 H1N1 influenza pandemic demonstrated typical pandemic influenza behaviour in all southern hemisphere countries were it was detected, including relatively high infectiousness in some populations, rapid replacement of seasonal influenza viruses, and a downward shift in the age groups affected.
 A similar pattern can be expected during the northern hemisphere influenza season.
-This virus therefore deserves the caution due any new pandemic influenza virus that has capacity to evolve over time.
+This virus therefore deserves the caution due any new pandemic influenza virus that has capacity to evolve over time. - 2.
 Consider the relatively low severity of this pandemic.
 The public health impact of this pandemic virus places it at the least severe end of the pandemic influenza scale (category 1 out of 5 on the Pandemic Severity Index [21]).
-The resources applied to the public health response, and messages from health authorities to the public, need to appropriately reflect this level of threat.

-Protect vulnerable groups.
+The resources applied to the public health response, and messages from health authorities to the public, need to appropriately reflect this level of threat. - Protect vulnerable groups.
 Some groups have a much higher risk of poor outcomes, notably indigenous populations, pregnant women, and those with serious chronic health conditions (including respiratory and cardiovascular disease, diabetes, morbid obesity, and possibly HIV infection).
-Public health management should be focussed on protecting these groups.
+Public health management should be focussed on protecting these groups. - 4.
 Consider the limited role for containment.
 Containment measures now have only a limited role given the global distribution of pandemic H1N1 influenza.
-Border control measures could be considered for isolated populations, but even these are likely to be of limited value except in places with very low travel volumes [22].
+Border control measures could be considered for isolated populations, but even these are likely to be of limited value except in places with very low travel volumes [22]. - 5.
 Consider cost-effective mitigation measures.
 Public health measures to limit the spread of pandemic H1N1 influenza may have value in reducing the intensity of the pandemic peak once community transmission is established.
 Relatively low-cost measures such as promotion of hand and respiratory hygiene and home isolation of those who are ill, are likely to be the most defensible [23].
-They may also provide co-benefits in terms of reducing transmission of othe - 6. - pressure may be most intense during a relatively short epidemic peak.
+They may also provide co-benefits in terms of reducing transmission of other infectious diseases.
+More disruptive social distancing such as school closures seem difficult to justify unless the severity of this pandemic increases. - 6.
+Plan for the impact on health services.
+Pandemic influenza may strain healthcare services, particularly ICUs and emergency departments.
+This pressure may be most intense during a relatively short epidemic peak. - 7.
 Optimise surveillance.
 Some surveillance methods are better than others at characterising the pandemic at all stages.
-Systems that appeared optimise surveitance.
-Some surveitance methods are better than others at characterising the pandemic at all stages.
 Systems that appeared particularly valuable were established sentinel surveillance systems that combined virological and epidemiological data, systems that could rapidly report hospitalisations and deaths from influenza, and well organised networks of clinicians (notably ICU specialists) who were able to characterise particularly important sub-populations of cases.
-There is potential for greater use of more novel approaches (cross sectional telephone surveys of ILI, sero-surveys, and even use of Google Flu Trends [24 25]).
+There is potential for greater use of more novel approaches (cross sectional telephone surveys of ILI, sero-surveys, and even use of Google Flu Trends [24 25]). - 8.
 Plan research.
 Northern hemisphere countries are well placed to plan and conduct research to investigate important questions about pandemic influenza epidemiology, prevention and control.
 In particular, there is still a high level of uncertainty about the effectiveness of both pharmaceutical and non-pharmaceutical interventions for reducing the spread and impact of such pandemics.

+were pregnant women (with ICU admission rates in Australasia about nine times higher than expected [12]), severely obese people (with ICU admission rates in Australasia for those with a body mass index (BMI) of >35 about five times higher than expected [12]), and those with asthma or other chronic respiratory disease (with ICU admission rates in Australasia more than twice as high as would be expected [12]).
+HIV infection appeared more common in fatal cases in South Africa than expected based on prevalence in the population [3].